-'''

-Do you want to stop VCS processes? [y,n,q] (y)
+Do you want to stop Enterprise processes now? [y,n,q] (y)

-'''

-11 The installer ends for the first subcluster with the following output:
+The installer ends for the first subcluster with the following output:

+Configuring VCS: 100%

+Estimated time remaining: (mm:ss) 0:00

+Performing VCS upgrade configurationDone

+1 of 1

-''' Configuring VCS: 100% Estimated time remaining: 0:00 Performing VCS upgrade configuration ......
-Done Symantec Cluster Server Configure completed successfully You are performing phased upgrade (Phase 1) on the systems.
-Follow the steps in install guide to upgrade the remaining systems.
-Would you like to send the information about this installation to Symantec to help improve installation in the future? [y,n,q,?] (y) '''
+Cluster Server Configure completed successfully

+You are performing phased upgrade (Phase 1) on the systems.
+Follow the steps in Configuration and Upgrade Guide to upgrade the remaining systems.

+Installation procedures and diagnostic information are saved in the log files under directory /var/tmp/[log_dir].
+This information helps us identify and resolve failed operations performed by the installer.
+Would you like to send the information to us to help improve installation in the future? [y,n,q,?] (y) y